binerogroup/documentation/_sources/compute/assign-ip.rst.txt

 - Press **Attach interface**

-The port will be added to the instance but may not be active as it may not have operating system configuration on it.
+Your port might not be active in your operating system until it's configured there.

 Assigning a port using the OpenStack terminal client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To assign a port to an instance using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`
+To assign a port to an instance by using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`

 - Run this command: ``openstack server list``.
 Save the name of the instance you want to assign the port to.